Bipolar disorder: Mood stabilizers

 Valproate and carbamazepine are teratogenic and should be avoided as a treatment in women of childbearing age, but discontinuation of these medications during pregnancy is associated with a high risk of relapse.
 Lithium is also teratogenic in the first trimester, though it can be acceptable during this period after careful weighing of benefits and risks.

 The effectiveness of topiramate is unknown.
 Mood stabilizers are used for long-term maintenance but have not demonstrated the ability to quickly treat acute bipolar depression.
+However, several atypical antipsychotics are FDA approved to treat bipolar depression.

 Antipsychotics

 Antipsychotic medications are effective for short-term treatment of bipolar manic episodes and appear to be superior to lithium and anticonvulsants for this purpose.
+Multiple atypical antipsychotics are FDA approved to treat bipolar depression: lurasidone, quetiapine, olanzapine-fluoxetine combination, cariprazine, and lumateperone are all FDA approved for depression in bipolar disorder.
 Atypical antipsychotics such as lurasidone and clozapine are also indicated for bipolar depression refractory to treatment with mood stabilizers.
 Olanzapine is effective in preventing relapses, although the supporting evidence is weaker than the evidence for lithium.
 A 2006 review found that haloperidol was an effective treatment for acute mania, limited data supported no difference in overall efficacy between haloperidol, olanzapine or risperidone, and that it could be less effective than aripiprazole.

 Antidepressants

 Antidepressant monotherapy is not recommended in the treatment of bipolar disorder and does not provide any benefit over mood stabilizers.
-Atypical antipsychotic medications (e.g., aripiprazole) are preferred over antidepressants to augment the effects of mood stabilizers due to the lack of efficacy of antidepressants in bipolar disorder.
+Atypical antipsychotic medications are preferred over antidepressants to augment the effects of mood stabilizers due to the lack of efficacy of antidepressants in bipolar disorder.
+The FDA has approved 5 atypical antipsychotic medications to specifically treat bipolar depression.
 Treatment of bipolar disorder using antidepressants may carry a risk of affective switches where a person switches from depression to manic or hypomanic phases or mixed states.

-There may also be a risk of accelerating cycling between phases when antidepressants are used in bipolar disorder.
+There may also be a risk of accelerating cycling between phases when antidepressants are used in bipolar disorder, known as rapid cycling.
 The risk of affective switches is higher in bipolar I depression; antidepressants are generally avoided in bipolar I disorder or only used with mood stabilizers when they are deemed necessary.

-Whether modern antidepressants cause mania or cycle acceleration in bipolar disorder is highly controversial, as is whether antidepressants provide any benefit over mood stabilizers alone.
+Whether modern antidepressants cause mania or rapid cycling in bipolar disorder is highly controversial, as is whether antidepressants provide any benefit over mood stabilizers alone.
+Selective serotonin reuptake inhibitors and bupropion still have a risk of rapid cycling and manic switch, but it is lower than other types of antidepressants.
+Serotonin-norepinephrine reuptake inhibitors, such as venlafaxine and duloxetine, tetracyclic antidepressants such as mirtazapine, and tricyclic antidepressants have higher rates of manic switch and rapid cycling.

 Combined treatment approaches

-Antipsychotics and mood stabilizers used together are quicker and more effective at treating mania than either class of drug used alone.
-Some analyses indicate antipsychotics alone are also more effective at treating acute mania.
-A first-line treatment for depression in bipolar disorder is a combination of olanzapine and fluoxetine.
+Atypical antipsychotics and mood stabilizers used together are quicker and more effective at treating mania than either class of drug used alone.
+According to the International Society for Bipolar Disorders (ISBD) and Canadian Network for Mood and Anxiety Treatments (CANMAT) guidelines, a first-line combination treatment for bipolar depression is the atypical antipsychotic lurasidone plus the mood stabilizers lithium or valproate.